2020 Stafford Motor Speedway General Rules

 All Drivers must sign in with the SMS Handicapper prior to any track time.
 Drivers who sign in after practice has concluded will be placed to the rear of their qualifying race (EIRI).
 Cars that attempt to qualify will be started ahead of cars that do not attempt to qualify, regardless of driver changes.

 Drivers will be handicapped based upon the three previous race events held.
 Any driver that misses an event will be credited with one and one half wins for handicapping purposes for that event.
 Disqualified cars will be given two wins for handicapping purposes for that event.
 Cars that have been placed to the rear of the finishing order for a race rules infraction will be given a win for handicapping purposes for that event.
 When a draw system is used for starting position, the driver or his/her assigned representative may draw.
 When inspections, qualifying races, and/or time trials are held on days prior to the date of the race, SMS Officials reserve the right to seal motors, impound tires and/or impound cars.
 For some events, a predetermined amount of cars (based upon the current order of point standings) may be considered as pre-qualified.
 The driver must be signed in 45 minutes before racing starts to take advantage of being pre-qualified.
 Any exception to this must be pre-approved by Race Control.
-For a pre-qualified feature event, the top-18 drivers in points that are signed in for that event will be considered pre-qualified while the top-15 drivers in points will be handicapped ahead of the other drivers.
+For a pre-qualified feature event, the highest 18 drivers in the current point standings that are signed in for that event will be considered pre-qualified while the highest 15 drivers in the current point standings will be handicapped and start ahead of the other drivers.

 No current season feature-winning driver may be posted in the feature line up to start higher than fifth position in a feature event.
 This rule may be amended when necessary.
 Any driver that has missed more than one of the three previous events may not be moved up in the starting order due to this rule.